Genocs/genocs-library-docs/content/en/dotnet-templates/general/makefile-commands.md

 Makefile is included within this solution to give a better developer experience.
 Here are the makefile commands available for this solution.

-`Note the the makefile commands have to be executed at the root of the solution where Makefile file exists.`
+**Note: The makefile commands have to be executed at the root of the solution where Makefile file exists.**

 ## Build
 ``` bash